adjust/react_native_sdk/README.md

   );
 }
 ```

+- In case that the line `new AdjustPackage()` was not added automatically, you'll have to add it to the list of packages by
-- Also, don't forget to add the import statement on top of the `MainApplication.java` file:
+  yourself like described above.
+Also, don't forget to add the import statement on top of the `MainApplication.java` file:
 ```
 import com.adjust.nativemodule.AdjustPackage;
 ```